 For maps and more information on these cycling routes, download Visit Toruń's Cycling Tours pamphlet.

 Barbarka and Kępa Bazarowa - Hiking in ToruńLocated around 5km north west of the old centre, Barbarka Toruń is a nature park with various recreational facilities.
 Whether you're a young family looking to get active or just out for a leisurely stroll, Barbarka is where you should be!
-For starters, there's a line park, coupled with a playground, a toboggan run, a cricket ground, a camping site, in addition to a bonfire and barbecue area.
-For those hoping to pursue hiking in Toruń, this is a very Throughout the year, various festival and sporting events take place.
+For starters, there's a line park, coupled with a playground, a toboggan run, a cricket ground and a camping site, in addition to a bonfire and barbecue area.
+Throughout the year, various festival and sporting events take place.
 The former forester's lodge, opposite the pond, is the seat of the Ecological Education Center run by the Tilia Association in Toruń.

 Over the J. Piłsudski Bridge on the other side of the Vistula, Kępa Bazarowa is a nature reserve 'island', that is separated from the bank by a narrow stream.
 Most people turn left and head through the bushland to the panorama lookout of Toruń, which was once the bridgehead of Poland's longest wooden bridge.
 However, turning right will bring you across several other outdoor attractions.
 The first is a small beach, which pulls a crowd in the summer!
 Further inland is Dybów Castle, which was built here in the 15th century and is less-likely to be sprawling with tourists like the Old Town fortifications!